rwhite35/spring-testcontainer-postgre/README.md

 ### About the Project

 This project depends on `Spring framework` for the majority of the REST API functionality, and `Spring Boot` for configuration and deployment.
-It doesn't provide any user interface but does handle endpoint request and response and database CRUD functionality.
-There are two endpoints configured for this initial release.
-The service/endpoints serve as a general pattern for building out additional service/endpoints.
+It doesn't provide any user interface, rather it handles endpoint request and response for database CRUD functionality.
+There are two endpoints configured for the Greetings service v1.0.1 release.
+This version is also an example pattern for building out additional services / endpoints.

 - [Create Greeting](https://github.com/rwhite35/sping-testcontainer-postgres/blob/master/src/main/java/com/demo/greetings/api/GreetingController.java)<br />

-  - Handles `/api/greetings` POST request with a data object having one key/value for username:String input.
+  - Handles `/api/greetings` POST request with input data object having one key/value element for username:String.

 - [Read Greeted Name](https://github.com/rwhite35/sping-testcontainer-postgres/blob/master/src/main/java/com/demo/greetings/api/GreetingController.java)<br />
-  - Handles `/api/greetings/{username}` GET request with URI parameter a user name to search for in the database.
+  - Handles `/api/greetings/{username}` GET request with URI parameter `username` for database search.

 Setup and development notes are included in the docs/ sub directory in PDF format for portability.
-The majority of the projects technical details are included in two documents, API Setup and Database Setup.
+The majority of the projects technical details are included in two documents, `API Setup` and `Database Setup`.
 Some screen grabs have also been included for context.

 --